uidotdev/react-course/README.md

 ## You can see the final project [here](https://rt-react-fundamentals.firebaseapp.com/)

+This is a "Github Battle App".
+Enter in two Github usernames, and it'll declare a winner.

 ## Notes
 Every video is coincided with a branch.
 If you want to compare your code with mine or you just want to play around with the code, check out the different branches on this repository.